 “Your eyes are the window to your soul.”
 It is the most important noticeable feature of someone’s face.
 The eyes and surrounding structures go through aging changes throughout life, worsened by sun exposure.
 The changes include loss of elasticity, skin stretching, sagging, fat redistribution, and pigmentation changes.
-There can be puffy or excess skin in the upper eyelids, causing the upper eyelid platform (where makeup is placed) to get covered and also giving older and tired appearance.
-Upper eyelid blepharoplasty involves removing excess loose skin (and sometimes fat) from the upper eyelids, giving the eyes more youthful appearance with more visible eyelid platform.
+There can be puffy or excess skin in the upper eyelids, causing the eye fold platform (where makeup is placed) to get covered and also giving older and tired appearance.
+Upper eyelid blepharoplasty involves removing excess loose skin (and sometimes fat) from the eyelids, giving the eyes more youthful appearance with more visible eyelid platform.
 Upper blepharoplasty may be combined with upper eyelid ptosis surgery and brow lifting as each can contribute to “heavy” “droopy” upper eyelid area.

 Upper Blepharoplasty Technique

-Am I A Good Candidate For Blepharoplasty?
+Am I A Good Candidate For Eyelid Lift?

 You might be a great candidate for blepharoplasty in Beverly Hills if you have any of the following:

-- If you have puffy pouches of fat in the upper eyelids that create a tired or aged appearance.
+- If you have puffy pouches of fat in the eyelids that create a tired or aged appearance.

 - A more youthful and rested appearance of the eyes.